Greek Chicken Orzo-Youvetsi Kotopoulo

 • Extra virgin olive oil, sea salt, and freshly ground pepper.

-Pat dry the chicken and season with sea salt and freshly ground pepper.
+Pat the chicken dry with paper towels, then season generously with sea salt and freshly ground pepper.

 Diced o ions and garlic and a cinnamon stick in a skillet with olive oil.